rownd/wordpress/readme.txt

 == Screenshots ==

-1. Rownd allows visitors to sign-in simply via UX components, which you can also trigger from any HTML page element.
+1. Rownd allows visitors to sign in simply via UX components, which you can also trigger from any HTML page element.
-2. Once authenticated, users can manage their account from any page on the site.
+2. Once authenticated, users can manage their accounts from any page on the site.
 3. Manage your Rownd integration easily through our simple settings pane.

 == Changelog ==

+= 1.2.4 =
+* Fix: Rownd IDs were not added to user meta when signed in by WooCommerce after checkout
+* Fix: Login links within a WooCommerce checkout flow reverted to the standard WC login form

 = 1.2.3 =
 * Fix: Rownd IDs were not added to user meta for existing users
 * Fix: Anonymous user ID might be set when calling the WP/WC REST API without a Rownd token